MidnightInAPythonWorld/MidnightInAPythonWorld/README.md

 ### Hi there 👋

-I'm a Cyber Security Engineer by profession and this is a collection of some of my projects/scripts.
+I'm a Cyber Security Engineer by profession and this is a collection of some of my scripts.

 Technologies:
  - Python, MongoDB, Django